Violence keeps Syria on edge, Arab mission may extend

 French President Nicolas Sarkozy said "ferocious repression" of Assad's opponents by the authorities was dragging Syria towards chaos and would only benefit extremists.

 He urged the Arab League to intensify its monitoring efforts and called on the U.N.
-Security Council, so far paralysed by divisions over Syria, to act.
+Security Council, so far paralyzed by divisions over Syria, to act.

 Security forces thwarted prayers for the fifth Friday in a row at the Omari mosque in the southern town of Deraa, where the anti-Assad revolt began 10 months ago, activists said.